 If you’ve only used the theme options in the Customizer, you won’t lose any of your changes.

-The only time you risk losing changes is when you make them to the parent theme files.
+The only time you risk losing changes is when you make them to the parent theme files or use the Additional CSS field from WordPress.

 It’s important to note that you may need to re-upload your logo (Customize > Site Identity) and re-add your Copyright (Customize > Copyright) as these are stored in a theme-specific database option.